 Following underwriting guidelines on proper debt and income levels is a must.

 Never overstate your income, even if some loan officers tell you to do so.
 Remember that underwriting guidelines are there to ensure that you will only take out a loan that you can afford.

 AT NSW Mortgage Corp, we can help you get the home equity loan amount you qualify for.
 We will ensure that the conditions will allow you to successfully pay off your credit card debts and pay for other expenses.
 We will help you come up with a payment plan to ensure that you can meet your monthly payments.

-If during the loan process you realized that you cannot afford the home equity loan payments, immediately discuss it with us and we will assist you into getting the most suitable terms available.
+If during the loan process you realised that you cannot afford the home equity loan payments, immediately discuss it with us and we will assist you in getting the most suitable terms available.
 We are here to listen to you until you get the right loan products for your needs.